Cabeza Prieta Wilderness

 The Cabeza Prieta Wilderness offers opportunities for primitive camping, desert hiking, backpacking, photography, hunting, birdwatching, special events, and environmental education.

-Special tours to view the wilderness area from the Childs Mountain Watchable Wildlife Site are also available on a biweekly basis from January through April.
-The tour is wheel-chair accessible.
-Docents from the Natural History Association lead the tour, but seating is limited.
-Also, each winter, the Natural History Association sponsors a biweekly lecture series.
+Special tours to view the wilderness area from the Childs Mountain Watchable Wildlife Site are also available on a monthly basis from January through April.
 For more information on these activities, contact the refuge office and visitor center.

 Climate and Special Equipment Needs